finos/generator-symphony/README.md

 ```
 Symphony Generator will automatically fetch the latest version of BDKs/WDK and use it to generate your project.
 In case the request fails, it will fallback on a default version.

+In case of a Java bot application, once the project is generated, the generator will try to download the chosen package manager wrapper to build the project.
+If for any reason (e.g. network constraint) the build fails, the generator will then try to build the project again by using local package manager.

+_NOTE:_ The generation process will continue no matter what the build status is.

 ## Known issues

 If you are using node 16.0.0 and encounter the following error when trying to run `yo @finos/symphony` or `yo @finos/symphony 2.0`: